-The deadline for submission of contributions where translation is required is one month prior to the second session of the CPM.
-The deadline for submission of contributions not requiring translation is 1600 hours UTC, 14 calendar days prior to the start of the second session of the CPM.

-It shall be scheduled to allow publication of the CPM Report in the six official languages of the Union at least five months before the next WRC.

-A1.2.4 The draft Report of the Director of the BR for the next WRC on any difficulties or inconsistencies encountered in the application of the Radio Regulations that need to be considered by WRC should be submitted to the second session for information.

-A1.2.4 The draft Report of the Director of the BR for the next WRC on any difficulties or inconsistencies encountered in the application of the Radio Regulations that need to be considered by WRC should be submitted to the second session for information.
+{ARS Option B}

+A1.2.3bis The second session of the CPM shall primarily function as a coordination and convergence forum, focusing on the discussion of non-common points identified in the consolidated draft CPM Report and on exchanges among regional groups aimed at facilitating harmonization of approaches.
+The second session shall not serve as a drafting or consolidation stage of the CPM Report.

+{SG 6-WP 6A-Vice-Chair from AUS: A1.2.3 and A1.2.4 are moved to a new Annex 2}

-A1.2.5 Meetings of the responsible ITU-R groups should be scheduled to facilitate maximum participation by all interested members, avoiding as far as possible any overlap of meetings that might have an adverse impact on the effective participation of Member States.
-The final draft CPM text shall be submitted directly by the responsible groups, in time for consideration by the CPM Management Team meeting (see § A1.6).
+A1.1.36 Meetings of the responsible ITU-R groups, established by the first session, should be scheduled to facilitate maximum participation by all interested members, avoiding as far as possible any overlap of meetings that might have an adverse impact on the effective participation of Member States.
+Responsible groups shall prepare draft CPM texts in accordance with the schedule to be established by the CPM Steering Committee, which is defined in § A1.5.
+Responsible groups shall prepare draft CPM texts in accordance with the schedule to be established by the CPM Management Team, which is defined in § A1.4.
+A1.2.6 Responsible groups shall prepare draft CPM texts in accordance with the schedule to be established by the CPM Steering Committee.
+The final draft CPM text shall be submitted directly by the responsible groups, in time for consideration by the CPM Management Team meeting, which es defined in .

+A1.1.7 In developing the final draft CPM text, responsible ITU-R groups as defined in A1.1 above, shall include to the extent practicable, reconciled differences in approaches as contained in the source material; in cases where all efforts to reconcile differences have been exhausted, alternative approaches with their justification could be included;

-A1.2.6 Responsible groups are encouraged to identify new topics for study to be considered under the standing agenda item in accordance with Resolution 86 (Rev.WRC-07) (currently agenda item 7) not later than their penultimate meeting prior to the second session of the CPM in order to provide the ITU Members sufficient time to prepare contributions for the second session.
+A1.1.487 Responsible groups, established by the first session, are encouraged to identify new topics for study to be considered under the standing agenda item in accordance with Resolution 86 (Rev.WRC-07) (currently agenda item 7) not later than their penultimate meeting prior to the second session of the CPM in order to provide the ITU Members sufficient time to prepare contributions prior to the finalization of the draft CPM Report by the ITU-R responsible group.
 The number of new topics shall be limited.

-A1.2.7 In order to facilitate the understanding of the contents of the CPM Report by the membership, executive summaries shall be developed by the responsible groups.

-A1.2.7 In order to facilitate the understanding of the contents of the CPM Report by the membership, executive summaries shall be developed by the responsible groups.
+A1.2.58 In order to facilitate the understanding of the contents of the CPM Report by the membership, executive summaries shall be developed by the responsible groups, established by the first session.

-A1.2.8 Studies and output developed by the responsible or concerned groups shall strictly observe the requirements mentioned in the text of the agenda item and in the corresponding WRC Resolution concerning that WRC agenda item, and the Radio Regulations.
+A1.1.699 Studies and output developed by the responsible or concerned groups shall strictly observe the requirements mentioned in the text of the agenda item and in the corresponding WRC Resolution concerning that WRC agenda item, and the Radio Regulations.

-A1.2.9 Responsible groups shall prepare draft CPM texts in accordance with the schedule established by the CPM Steering Committee (see § A1.5).

-A1.2.9 Responsible groups shall prepare draft CPM texts in accordance with the schedule established by the CPM Steering Committee (see § A1.5).

-A1.2.9 Responsible groups shall prepare draft CPM texts in accordance with the schedule established by the CPM Steering Committee (see § A1.5).

-A1.2.9 Responsible groups shall prepare draft CPM texts in accordance with the schedule established by the CPM Steering Committee (see § A1.5).
+A1.2.7 Responsible groups, established by the first session, shall prepare draft CPM texts in accordance with the schedule established by the CPM Steering Committee (see § A1.5).

-A1.3 The work of the CPM is directed by a Chair in consultation and coordination with the Vice-Chairs.
-The Chair and Vice-Chairs of the CPM are appointed by the RA and are eligible to serve for only one term in their respective offices.
+A1.2 The work of the first CPM (CPM-1) is directed by a Chair in consultation and coordination with the Vice-Chairs.
+The Chair and Vice-Chairs of CPM-1 are appointed by the RA and are eligible to serve for only one term in their respective offices.